An open-source package manager for agent skills

 A tap is just a git repo full of skills.

 No hosted registry, no server, no account.
-Your team's skills repo is the package index.
-Fork it, branch it, review it in pull requests, and crew update pulls it like any other.
+Your personal repo, team repo, or public collection is the package index.
+Fork it, branch it, review it in pull requests, and crew update pulls approved changes like any other.

 Repository shape